BiomedSQL: Text-to-SQL for Scientific Reasoning on Biomedical Knowledge Bases: Introduction

-Figure \ref{fig:workflow} provides an overview of our evaluation pipeline, where we task various state-of-the-art LLMs in a variety of prompting and interaction scenarios on their ability to generate accurate SQL queries and summarize the execution results into a concise, natural language response based on the provided question.
+Figure \ref{fig:workflow} provides an overview of our evaluation pipeline, where we task various LLMs in a variety of prompting and interaction scenarios on their ability to generate accurate SQL queries and summarize the execution results into a concise, natural language response based on the provided question.
 Our evaluation on BiomedSQL indicates significant room for improvement in deploying LLMs on text-to-SQL workflows for biomedical knowledge bases.
-The top-performing model, GPT-o3-mini, only achieves an execution accuracy of 59.0\%, even when provided with sample table rows, example queries, and explicit domain-specific instructions (e.g., significance thresholds).
+The top-performing model, Gemini-3-Pro, only achieves an execution accuracy of 58.1\%.
 Our custom multi-step agent, BMSQL, improves this to 62.6\%, but still trails expert performance (90\%).

-\textbf{Our contributions are as follows:} \begin{itemize}[itemsep=0pt, parsep=0pt,topsep=0pt] \item \textbf{Benchmark:} We introduce \name{}, a benchmark of 68,000 augmented question/SQL query/answer triples designed to evaluate scientific reasoning capabilities in text‑to‑SQL systems on a realistic, multi‑table biomedical knowledge base. \item \textbf{Infrastructure:} We release a harmonized BigQuery database, expert-authored gold queries, execution results, and a toolkit for performance evaluation and agent orchestration. \item \textbf{Evaluation:} We assess a range of models, prompting styles, and multi-step interaction paradigms, including a custom-built text-to-SQL system (BMSQL), revealing a 30-40\% gap compared to domain expert-level performance. \end{itemize}
+\textbf{Our contributions are as follows:} (a) \textbf{Benchmark:} We introduce \name{}, a benchmark of 68,000 augmented question/SQL query/answer triples designed to evaluate scientific reasoning capabilities in text‑to‑SQL systems on a realistic biomedical database. (b) \textbf{Infrastructure:} We release a BigQuery database, expert-authored gold queries, execution results, and a toolkit for evaluation and agent orchestration. (c) \textbf{Evaluation:} We assess a range of models, prompting styles, and interaction paradigms, including a custom-built text-to-SQL system (BMSQL), revealing a 20-30\% gap compared to domain expert performance.